drakkar-lig/walt-python-packages/doc/walt/doc/md/dev-client.md

 sock.close()
 ```

-This code is the one behind `walt vpn setup-node`.
-It dumps a SD card image file
+This code is a linear version of the real code behind `walt log show`,
-for turning a raspberry pi board into an autonomous walt VPN node.
+which must dump log lines from the past or in realtime.

 Variable `sock` in a file object obtained from the plain socket object using
 `socket.makefile()`, so it provides `sock.read(<bufsize>)` and `sock.write(<bin-data>)`
 for easy communication with the server.

-In this case, the custom processing is just about sending parameters for the server
+In this case, the custom processing is just about sending log filters specified
-to generate an appropriate image, and then a loop to read the SD card image that the
+on the command line to the server, and then a loop to read and display each log
-server streams over the socket, and write this image to a file.
+line returned.

-The list of current request types (such as `REQ_VPN_NODE_IMAGE` here) can be seen
+The list of current request types (such as `REQ_DUMP_LOGS` here) can be seen
 in `common/walt/common/tcp.py`.
 Note: some of them are used by the nodes, not by the
 clients (e.g., `REQ_NEW_INCOMING_LOGS`, `REQ_FAKE_TFTP_GET`).

-This kind of communication is also used for implementing remote shells, file transfers,
+This kind of communication is also used for implementing remote shells or file transfers.
-log retrieval.

 ## Information about complex code parts